biopython/biopython.github.io/wiki/BioSQL.md

-Once the software is installed, your next task is to setup a database and import the BioSQL schema (i.e. setup the relevant tables within the database).
+Once the software is installed, your next task is to setup a database and import the BioSQL schema (i.e. setup the relevant tables within the database) as well as the script to populate the database.

-The BioSQL schema can be obtained by:
+The two files can be obtained by:

 * Either [BioSQL downloads](http://www.biosql.org/wiki/Downloads)
 -- you'll need to unzip the archive.